-by Tim Wirtz Client Partner and Director of PR
+by Tim Wirtz

 Our annual Inner Circle Symposium was held last week in the good ol’ Honky Tonk city, Nashville.
 The theme was Engagement and a wide range of companies attended – everything from building product manufacturers to a wine maker, CPGs to an MRO, and utilities to large retailers.
 Despite the inherent differences in categories represented, the challenges faced by members of the group in initiating and implementing effective sustainability and energy efficiency initiatives were strikingly similar.

 In discussing each others’ paths to engagement in sustainability and energy initiatives, we began to hear some common themes – themes not entirely new to the Shelton Group team.
 Here’s what bubbled up:

 A catalyst is required to initiate sustainability efforts.

 In the absence of top-level management’s commitment to energy and environmental initiatives, there must be strong consumer/customer demand within the product/service category.
 Without either, these initiatives are hard, if not impossible to move forward.
 The common thread was that getting management buy-in is essential.
 Having someone in the C-suite on board makes implementing these initiatives more palatable.
 And it helps that those responsible for the initiatives – be it sustainability directors or program directors – gather momentum and ultimately drive success for the initiatives.

 Employees are often overlooked when it comes to corporate sustainability or energy initiatives.
 In reality, they’re the front line for these programs, your walking billboards, so to speak— and not engaging them in what’s being done at the corporate level is a crucial mistake.
 In fact, one of our clients shared how the employee engagement program we worked with him to create has been foundational to moving his overall sustainability efforts forward.